12th & 13th december, 2016

-The objective is to participate in a realistic simulation of the United Nations’ General Assembly in the role of delegates.
 The rules stipulate that each delegation is composed of two students who may not represent their own country.
-After a selection process and registration, the students have a couple of months in which to propose resolutions, four of which will be debated during the conference.
+After a selection process and registration, the students have a couple of months in which to propose resolutions, four of which will be debated during the Assembly.

 Past debate themes have included nuclear arms, women’s rights, artificial intelligence, environmental issues, the refugee crisis, freedom of speech, endangered species, unemployment, the role of the UN peacekeeping troops and many other topical and pressing global issues.